stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.layout/layoutcollector/getentity/_index.md

 title: Aspose::Words::Layout::LayoutCollector::GetEntity method
 linktitle: GetEntity
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Layout::LayoutCollector::GetEntity method.
+description: 'Aspose::Words::Layout::LayoutCollector::GetEntity method.
 Returns an opaque position of the LayoutEnumerator which corresponds to the specified node.
-You can use returned value as an argument to Current given the document being enumerated and the document of the node are the same in C++.
+You can use returned value as an argument to Current given the document being enumerated and the document of the node are the same in C++.'
 type: docs
 weight: 500
 url: /cpp/aspose.words.layout/layoutcollector/getentity/